Daru-Mau/NLP/README.md

 2. Implementation of multiple models (baseline and BERT-based)
 3. Comparison of model performance
 4. Interactive search capabilities
-5. Ready-to-use helper scripts for dataset handling
+5. End-to-end analysis in Jupyter notebooks

 ## Overview